CompPhysics/MachineLearning/README.md

-y# Applied Data Analysis and Machine Learning
+# Applied Data Analysis and Machine Learning

 This site contains all material relevant for the course on Applied